-- [Voiceover] So far we really haven't done…anything exciting.…We've just been pulling things from one place to another…and placing them into other documents.…Well now, it's time to actually get creative…and start flexing our design muscles a bit,…by styling the individual content blocks we've created.…So let's start off with the Intro section first.…Let's double click on the homepage here.…We're going to make sure we select this text box at the top.…What we're going to do is…we're going to change the text a little bit.…So let's grab the Type tool here…and let's change this color to white, first and foremost,…and then let's go here to this Text drop down menu.…
+- [Instructor] So far we really haven't…done anything exciting.…We've just been pulling things from one place…to another and placing them into other documents.…Well now it's time to actually get creative…and start flexing our design muscles a bit…by styling the individual content blocks we've created.…So let's start off with the intro section first.…Let's double-click on the homepage here…and we're going to make sure we…select this text box at the top.…And what we're going to do is we're…going to change the text a little bit.…So let's grab the type tool here and…let's change this color to white first and foremost…and let's go here to this text drop down menu.…

-What we're going to do here is we're going to…first go to Add Web Fonts.…In the Add Web Fonts section,…you may have seen that Adelle…was already in my Add Web Fonts section.…Yours may not be, but what I'm going to do…is just type out Adelle, just like this.…Make sure that Font is selected and then hit Ok.…That should go ahead and add Adelle to your system.…
+And what we're going to do here is we're going to…first go to add web fonts.…And in the add web fonts section,…you may have seen that Adelle was…already in my add web fonts section.…Yours may not be.…But what I'm going to do is just type out Adelle,…just like this.…Make sure that font is selected and then hit okay.…That should go ahead and add Adelle to your system.…

 Staff author Justin Seeley explains how to set up your master page, build a custom navigation bar, and define content blocks on the master page.
 Then he shows how to import your graphics and text (from sources such as CC Libraries and Microsoft Word) and style all of the content.
 In chapter 4, Justin shows how to add the "infinite scrolling" behavior that is so emblematic of single-page designs.

 - Creating your master page elements